 Please use the ‘Download’ button within the dashboard to generate image or PDF versions of the data.

 Clients may access services in more than one state or territory.
 Therefore, the national total may be less than the sum of jurisdictions.
+State/territory level monthly client data are based on information from support periods active during the month within each respective state/territory.

 The monthly count of clients should not be added together to determine an annual count as a client may receive assistance in more than one month.
 The Specialist homelessness services annual report series provides information about services provided to clients over an entire financial year (see the ‘Further information’ links).